aspisov/paperweights/GPT2/README.md

 This folder contains a trained GPT2 model with BPE tokenization trained on Tiny-Stories.

 ## Dataset
-The Tiny-Stories dataset is a collection of short stories used to train the GPT2 model.
-[Provide more details about the dataset here.]
+The [Tiny-Stories dataset](https://arxiv.org/abs/2305.07759) is a collection of short stories used to train the GPT2 model.

 ## Tokenization
 `tokenizer.py` contains my implementation of BPE GPT4o tokenizer from scratch.